danstadler-pdx/grafana-alloy-pii-demo/demo03-k8s/README.md

 2) Since we're on k8s, we deploy loggerapp with the proper k8s annotations needed to instruct the masking module that we want masking done on this container's logs.

 3) We're moving on to using [Grafana's k8s integration Helm project](https://github.com/grafana/k8s-monitoring-helm) for installing alloy.
-While doing this, we'll take a look at how to manage its configuration in a way that helps narrow the focus to just what we need, for learning purposes.

 &nbsp;